-#BlackXmas challenges our community to think and engage collectively and determine how an economic agenda plays into a Black liberation agenda.
+#Blackxmas, also known as #verifiedblackowned challenges our community to think and engage collectively and determine how an economic agenda plays into a Black liberation agenda.
 It is not a call to replace White capitalism with Black capitalism, but to engage in “cooperative economics” (the Kwanzaa principle of Ujamaa), which is a call to develop models that bring collective benefit.
-More tangibly, it means investing in Black organizations that benefit our community (#GiveBlack) and spending intentionally with Black-owned businesses that provide vital services, resources, jobs, and other community benefits (#BuyBlack).
+More tangibly, it means investing in Black organizations that benefit our community (#BuildBlack) and spending intentionally with Black-owned businesses that provide vital services, resources, jobs, and other community benefits (#BuyBlack).

-#BlackXmas is an exercise that spans just over 7 weeks, from November 24th through January 1st this year (from “Black Friday” through New Year’s Day annually) and is intended to strengthen the economic muscle of the Black community year-round. #BlackXmas, in itself, is not an economic plan for Black liberation.
+#BlackXmas is an exercise that spans just over 7 weeks.
+It happens annually from “Black Friday” through New Year’s Day, and is intended to strengthen the economic muscle of the Black community year-round. #BlackXmas, in itself, is not an economic plan for Black liberation.
 It is meant to spark the development of a larger Black economic agenda, to encourage creative thought and strategic efforts, that are much larger than a seasonal campaign.
 It is meant to begin the process of a collective radical imagining around what is now 1.3 trillion dollars in Black spending that can be converted into endless possibilities, from re-imagined mutual aid organizations, like the one building in Leimert Park, to Black cooperatives, like Cooperation Jackson (in Mississippi).
 As Black Lives Matter fights to end state-sanctioned violence against Black people and build a new iteration of the Black liberation movement, a Black economic agenda must be integral.

 As our people are lured into spending this holiday season, it is important to remember that every dollar feeds something; our choice is whether to feed the source of our oppression or whether to build Black community.
 Finite campaigns like #BlackXmas and resources like those listed on the blackxmas.org site make it easy to begin the process of choosing Black community over White capitalism.